 to cleanse the earthly sanctuary, only because God commanded Israel to do it,

-and that is what the earthly and the heavenly sacrifices have in common; God
+meaning it was based on obedience, and that is what the earthly and the heavenly sacrifices

-also commanded Jesus to sacrifice His body on the alter of obedience.
-Jesus
+had in common.
+God commanded Jesus to sacrifice His body on the alter of

-stood before His Father with His own blood to atone for the sins of the people
+stood before the Father with His own blood and atoned for the sins of the people

-and God accepted it, because the Father ordained it.
-This was His plan from the
+and God accepted it, because He ordained it.
+This was the Father's plan from the

 beginning; Jesus was simply acting in obedience.
 The Father accepted His blood